Looking for ways to win back canceled customers? Collect Subscription Cancellation Feedback and unlock the secret to increased customer retention.

 Michael Redbord, General Manager of Service Hub at HubSpot, in his interaction with Andrew Michael, host of Churn.fm suggested the importance of listening to both current and former customers.
 He emphasized that the voice of the customer grows as your company grows, and your company becomes a “chorus of voices through your customers' good experiences, bad experiences, present customers, canceled customers, folks that thought about becoming your customer, but dropped out in the sales process.”
 Therefore, focusing on leveraging these voices would echo louder than any paid marketing.

 Your growth strategy will not help you scale up from a startup if you do not make your customers marketers.
 One of the ways to leave a lasting impression in the minds of your customers is by asking the right questions in the subscription cancellation feedback form.
-Here are some questions to measure subscription cancellation feedback about various aspects.

 1. Subscription Cancellation Survey Questions to Understand Reasons for Cancellation